ntclark/Common/Readme.md

 ### You must use a specific environment variable to build my projects

-I expect you to define, as a permanent environment variable, the GSYSTEMS environment variable that points to that one and only one location where all of the common files shall be placed.
+I expect you to define, as a permanent environment variable, the GSYSTEM_HOME environment variable that points to that one and only one location where all of the common files shall be placed.

 Once you have done that and have cloned my [common repository](https://github.com/ntclark/common) (this one) into it, *then* any and all my projects *should* build.

 A consistent and rock solid software development environment is a very difficult thing to achieve, and is not that commonly reached.

-I believe that this one technique, creating a location and pointing to it with the GSYSTEMS environment variable is the easiest way to have you get configured as quickly as possible.
+I believe that this one technique, creating a location and pointing to it with the GSYSTEM_HOME_ environment variable is the easiest way to have you get configured as quickly as possible.

 **Note**: Visual Studio has what I consider to be  bug.
 If you navigate properties which involve a disc location, VS may include relative paths to that location in the project file.
-You will need to "unload" the project, manually edit the project file, and change those relative locations to your location (hopefully using the %GSYSTEMS% environment variable expansion where appropriate).
+You will need to "unload" the project, manually edit the project file, and change those relative locations to your location (hopefully using the $(GSYSTEM_HOME) environment variable expansion where appropriate).
 I assume it's the same moron VS developer who limited the File MRU list to a whopping 10 entries.

-If you look at any of my projects in the "Propery Manager" pane of Visual Studio, you will see that the very first thing I do when creating a new project is to go there, right click on the project name, and add the "Common Properties.props" file.
+If you look at any of my projects in the "Property Manager" pane of Visual Studio, you will see that the very first thing I do when creating a new project is to go there, right click on the project name, and add the "Common Options.props" file.

+And then, as in the note above, I have to unload the project, edit the project file, and change entries like

+`..\..\Common\Common Options.prop`

+to
+`$(GSYSTEM_HOME)\Common\Common Options.prop`

+etc.

+Note these common options keep the 4 typical configurations separated from each other.
+These are Win32, X64 platforms, each with a
+Debug and Release build.
+You will even find that built artifacts should end up in your common location in the appropriate sub-folders per these configurations.

 I cannot stress enough the power of having an absolutely consistent set of build propertie for every project in or on or of a system.This is the technique all of my projects use, a consistent set of properties.
 It is a rare occurrance that I actually